TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/Remote Controlled Powerstrip/README.md

 > Creating A PowerStrip That Can Be Controlled By EspHome And Home Assistant

-In this project, I am building a *ESPHome device* that can control six *AC devices*: effectively, a remote-controlled powerstrip.
+In this project, I am creating a *Remote Control Powerstrip*, implemented as an [ESPHome device](https://done.land/tools/software/esphome) which integrates with [Home Assistant](https://done.land/tools/software/homeassistant).

 <details><summary>The story behind this project...</summary><br/>